h2oai/sparkling-water/doc/src/site/sphinx/deployment/aws_emr.rst

    - **H2O Cluster of VM**: All the VPC, subnets, and network security groups are created for you.
    - **H2O Cluster of VM - Bring your own VPC**: All the networks security groups, subnets, and internet gateways are created by the user.

-   Click **Continue** after reviewing to open the Launch on EC2 page.
+   Click **Continue** after reviewing to open the Launch on the EC2 page.

   .. figure:: ../images/aws_h2oai.png
       :alt: H2O Artificial Intelligence

-3. The Launch on EC2 page provides information about launch options.
+3. The Launch on the EC2 page provides information about launch options.
 On the Manual Launch tab:

    - Select the offering that you prefer.
    - Select the region to launch.